 Despite being active, Etna is home to many people living on its slopes and can be visited easily with guided tours.

 Sicily is only 1.5 miles away from Italy’s mainland.

 The stretch of land between Sicily and Calabria is called ‘Stretto di Messina’.

 The monsters Scylla and Charybdis (Scilla and Cariddi, in Italian), appearing in the Odyssey, are said to be the two sides of the channel: the town of Scilla, in Calabria, bears witness to this legend!

 Sicily has a triangular shape and the three angles are the three capes Pachino, Peloro and Lilibeo

-Fun facts about Sicily: history and culture
+Fun facts about Sicily history and cultural: historical facts about Sicily

 Sicily has been home to many civilizations including the Greeks, the Romans, the Arabs and the Normans.

 The Greek called Sicily Trinacria (three promontories): Trinacria can still be used as nickname for Sicily or more erudite way to refer to it.